Repsol wins approval for $10 bn project offshore Spain

-Letting Repsol drill about 40 mi (64 km) off Lanzarote and Fuerteventura islands, where political leaders oppose the project for fear of harming the environment and tourist industry, shows the resolve of Prime Minister Mariano Rajoy to revive domestic energy exploration after decades of decline.
+Letting Repsol drill about 40 mi (64 km) off Lanzarote and Fuerteventura islands, where political leaders oppose the project'>project for fear of harming the environment and tourist industry, shows the resolve of Prime Minister Mariano Rajoy to revive domestic energy exploration after decades of decline.

 Several hurdles remain for Repsol.
 The Supreme Court is set to rule June 10 on a challenge to its exploration permit.

 Central to the review was whether there are enough safeguards to stop an oil spill.
 That’s of heightened concern after the Macondo disaster in the U.S. Gulf of Mexico.
 The volcanic islands’ beaches, nature reserves and clear waters off Africa make them a top draw for tourists to Spain, the world’s most visited nation after the U.S. and France.
 The ministry said it’s demanding the most sophisticated safeguards available.

 “We’ve had 267 tests in Spain and never has there been an accident,” Ramos said at the briefing, referring to offshore exploration wells done over the years.
 Most showed poor results.

 Spain buys about 99% of its oil and natural gas abroad -- among the highest proportions in Europe.
 That’s the biggest import cost for an economy emerging slowly from a six-year economic slump.